-Jade Butterflies Ginkgo is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
+Chi Chi Dwarf Ginkgo is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.